One of the many things locals are passionate about is their dulce de leche: a creamy, brownish, sweet concoction made of reduced milk and sugar.

-I even heard tell that it was invented here.
-The local origin myth explains that an absent minded house cook, probably a slave, was heating up some milk with sugar so as to mix with mate and left the milk heating way too long, and dulce de leche was born.
+I even heard say that it was invented here.
+The local origin myth explains that an absent-minded house cook, probably a slave, was heating some milk with sugar to mix with mate and left the milk heating way too long, and dulce de leche was born.
 This was supposed to be on the 24th of June, 1829.
 Yes, there is a specific date.

-A similar story exists about Napoleon; the same thing happened but in 1804: Napolean's absent minded cook heated up milk and sugar for too long and was left with a reduced, creamy, sweet Confiture de Lait.
+A similar story exists about Napoleon; the same thing happened, but in 1804: Napolean's absent-minded cook heated milk and sugar for too long and was left with a reduced, creamy, sweet Confiture de Lait.

 Obviously, both of those stories are not true.

-Chemically refined sugar makes an appearance in India around 2,500 years ago and it was considered a rare and expensive spice.
+Chemically refined sugar appeared in India around 2,500 years ago, and it was considered a rare and expensive spice.
 Basically, you had to be rich to afford milk sweetened with sugar.
 In fact, when the Europeans "discovered" the Americas, they quickly realized they could grow sugar cane in Brazil.
 With the help of the slave trade, they ramped up production on a huge scale.

-So now you have more sugar readily available to the masses and a history of sweetening milk and warming it up in order to preserve it.
+Now you have more sugar readily available to the masses and a history of sweetening milk and warming it up to preserve it.

 It was a known practice to drink sweetened sugary reduced milk in Indonesia.
-From there it spread to the Philippines and from there the Spaniards take it to the Americas by way of Mexico where their version is made with goat's milk.
+It spread to the Philippines, and from there, the Spaniards take it to the Americas by way of Mexico, where their version is made with goat's milk.

-Eventually, once we discovered sodium bicarbinate (1791), it was added as an ingredient and this gave it the rich brown color that we know it by today.
+Eventually, once we discovered sodium bicarbonate (1791), it was added as an ingredient, and this gave it the rich brown color that we know it by today.

 Coincidently, there is another story of how some people in Argentina started to learn that they were not the creators.
-In 1936 Igor Stravinsky visits Argentina and is invited to tea by a local intellectual, Victoria Ocampo.
+In 1936 Igor Stravinsky visited Argentina and was invited to tea by a local intellectual, Victoria Ocampo.
 She was hoping to impress the visiting dignitary with the famous Argentine dulce de leche.
-When he is presented with this, everyone is surprised that he starts to tell them that he had this when he was a child back home and was surprised to see it here, in Buenos Aires.
-He thought the Russians had invented it and he's probably much closer to hitting the mark than thinking Argentina invented it.
+When he is presented with this, everyone is surprised when he tells them that he had this when he was a child back home and was surprised to see it here, in Buenos Aires.
+He thought the Russians had invented it, and he's probably much closer to hitting the mark than thinking Argentina invented it.
 Below is a picture of an alfajor type of dessert and a can of Russian Dulce de Leche.
 These may not be super popular in Russia currently, but it did exist there way before it ever made it over to the Americas.

 The following is from Don Julio's Instagram page: